vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 ```

 `Unittest` is the standard Python module for creating and running tests.
 `Pytest` is an alternative testing framework.
-It is arguably more "pythonic"
+It requires less boilerplate code
-(requires less boilerplate code) and easier to use.
-We can adapt
+and is arguably easier to use.
+We can adapt `functional_test.py` to test the
-`functional_test.py` to test the "check homepage" feature as follows:
+"check homepage" feature as follows:

 ```python
 # tests/functional_test.py